MichTronics/JS8Call-Bot/README.md

 # JS8Call-Bot
-This program is a BOT voor JS8CALL.
-You can use custom commands to send info to remote user in JS8Call.
-Also you can make QSO in telegram from out of a Telegram channel.
-The messages from JS8Call wil als be posted in Telegram Channel.
+This program is a BOT voor JS8CALL.<br>
+You can use it to send custom commands to JS8Call.<br>
+Also you can make QSO in telegram from out of a Telegram channel.<br>
+The messages from JS8Call wil als be posted in Telegram Channel.<br>

 ### INSTALLATION: